-3) We exploit the perceptual value, i.e., visually more important data within a video bitstream along with the characteristics of the WWAN link layer and physical layer channels to enable error-resilient video streaming.
+3) We exploit the perceptual value, i.e., visually more important data within video frames along with the characteristics of the WWAN link layer and physical layer channels to enable errorresilient video streaming.
 We argue (and show) that traditional metrics that measure video distortion like PSNR (Peak Signal to Noise Ratio) may not always capture the impact of burst packet loss on the visual perception of streaming video content.
-PSNR by itself cannot indicate the region-ofinterest in a video frame sequence; it only measures bit-by-bit differences.
-To this end, we present perceptual slice-structured video coding that partitions video frames into number of small, independently decodable, blocks of data (called slices) and assigns priority to each individual slice using region-of-interest based coding.
-These frames of a video bitstream are then reconstructed with priority assigned based on their perceptual (visual) usefulness.
+PSNR by itself cannot indicate the region-of-interest in a video frame sequence; it only measures bit-by-bit differences.
+To this end, we present perceptual slice-structured video coding that partitions video frames into number of small, independently decodable, blocks of data (called 'slices') and assigns priority to each individual slice using region-of-interest based coding.
+These frames of a video bitstream are then reconstructed with assigned priority based on their perceptual (visual) usefulness.
 Through real experiments, we demonstrate the effectiveness of perceptual slice-structured video coding.